The Ranch At Death Valley

 Standard Room

 Standard rooms are located in four, two-story buildings.
 All rooms have French doors leading to small patios or balconies.
 All units have two queen beds, air conditioning, hair dryers, TV, phone, full private bath and mini-refrigerators.
-Roll-a-ways are permitted in these rooms.
 All Standard rooms are non-smoking.

 Deluxe Rooms